 Surprisingly, contrary to our assumption, the particulate matter levels (PM₁ PM₂,₅ and PM₁₀) remained at a constant low level of 6 µg/m³ on average, which already existed after ventilation and was maintained by the tea light stove through minimal particulate matter emission.
 The reason for this is probably that the burning of the tea lights is a pure combustion process.
 Soot is only produced at the wick.

-In addition to the other measured values, we also observed the development of the measured value Volatile Organic Compounds (VOC).
-Shortly after the start of the test at around 9:10 a.m., the value exceeded the limit of 2,000 ppm.
-Subsequently, the VOC load in the room increased steadily and reached four times the limit value by the end of the test.
-The average load was 5,661 - well above the line marked as hygienically unacceptable by the Federal Environment Agency.
+In addition to the other measured values, we also monitored the development of the measured value for volatile organic compounds (VOCs).
+The value exceeded the limit of 2,000 ppm shortly after the start of the test at around 9:10 am.
+The VOC load in the room then increased steadily and reached four times the limit value by the end of the test.
+The average level was 5,661 - well above the line marked as hygienically unacceptable by the Federal Environment Agency.

 How much does a tea light stove heat?

-We were positively surprised!
-During the runtime of the tea light stove, the air temperature (T) was noticeably increased from 19.7 °C (directly after airing) to 21.5 °C after all.
-The temperature increase is also quite quickly noticeable due to the heat radiation from the clay pots.
+We were pleasantly surprised!
+The air temperature (T) increased noticeably from 19.7°C (directly after ventilation) to 21.5°C during the time the tealight stove was running.
+The rise in temperature is also noticeable quite quickly due to the heat radiated by the clay pots.
 The flickering tea lights also create a cozy fireplace atmosphere, so that the perceived room temperature is very pleasant.

-Certainly, the increase in air temperature cannot be fully explained by the tea light stove, since furniture also gives off residual heat from before ventilation, but the influence was noticeable and measurable.
+Of course, the increase in air temperature cannot be fully explained by the tea light oven, as furniture also gives off residual heat from before ventilation, but the influence was noticeable and measurable.

 air-Q energy-saving tip: Turn down your heating by 1 to 2 degrees Celsius and instead let a tea light stove generate the heat to compensate.